 “People often substitute allspice, but it’s not quite the same,” says Stuart Gray, owner and head chef of Coco Bistro.

 So when Stuart says his restaurant’s food is fresh, he means it.
 He doesn’t just use locally grown food products; he grows them in his own backyard.
 Anything Stuart and his staff can make on their own, they will.
 Pasta, sorbet, mango chutney – it’s all made from scratch in the kitchen.
 Conch and lobster are served fresh from local waters.
 No meat is ever frozen.
 And perhaps it’s that commitment to freshness that’s helped the restaurant flourish since Stuart took over in 2006.
-Out of 98 restaurants on TripAdvisor, Coco Bistro tops the list at No. 1.

 It’s easy to categorize Coco Bistro into the realm of fine dining.
-The food is not only fresh, but also flavourful and unique.
+The food is not only fresh, but also flavorful and unique.
 (Who would think to serve scallops on a bed of coconut hummus?
 Who knew coconut hummus was a thing?)
 And as if the food wasn’t enough to lure you in, the atmosphere is quintessential carefree Caribbean.
 Diners look up from their candle-lit tables to a canopy of palm fronds.
 But Stuart doesn’t want to confine his restaurant to a category.